Scariest Thai horror movies

 Since 2004, the iconic Thai horror movie Shutter has shaken the world of scary movies with its world-wide popularity.
 The movie was later remade by Hollywood in 2008, and has spread the scares more.

 Thai horror movies are obviously popular and have caught more attention globally.
-As a fan of scary Thai movies, we’ve come up with the ultimate list of must-watch Thai horror movies ranked by level of scariness.
+As fans of scary Thai movies, we’ve come up with the ultimate list of must-watch Thai horror movies ranked by level of scariness.
 Let’s begin.

 1. Nang Nak (1999)

 Based on a true story, Nang Nak is a horror classic that has received a lot of attention in Thailand over the last 20 years.
 This movie focuses on Nak, a pregnant woman whose husband, Mak, is about to enter military service.
 When he comes back, Mak notices that everyone is acting differently.
 He has no clue what has happened – until he finds out a dark secret about his wife.

 Why you should watch: Nang Nak ranks the lowest in terms of scares as it was filmed so long ago, and we didn’t have much techniques to produce scary movies at the time.
 Anyway, thanks to Nang Nak’s olden set and many terrifying scenes, this movie is still counted as one of the scariest Thai movies of all time.

 2. Phobia (See Phraeng, 2008)

 The phrase See Phraeng roughly translates to a junction connecting four main streets into a central spot, but in this movie it refers to being an anthology of different short horror stories.
 It combines 4 stories: Lonely, Death Order, Middle Person, Flight 224.
 Each story features different characters, each having a different plot to scare you.

 A scene from Lonely, where the leading actress is chats with a mysterious man